-Contrast is everything in painting.
+Contrast is everything in art.
 Without it, you may as well leave the canvas blank.

-It is one of the principles of art which refers to the striking difference between two elements in art.
+It is one of the principles of art which refers to the striking difference between two elements.
 For example, there is a strong contrast when you place a vivid red next to a dull green, or a rough texture next to a smooth texture, or a hard edge next to a soft edge, and so on.

 When most people think of color contrast, they think of a clash of red against green, or purple against yellow.
 This is what you would call hue contrast.
 But you can also break color contrast into value contrast and saturation contrast.